Kansas Spousal Support Calculator

 Statutory Cap: Court-ordered periodic maintenance cannot exceed 121 months (KSA 23-2904).

-No Retroactive Changes: Modifications apply only from the filing date forward.
+Retroactive Effect: Modifications apply from one month after the motion filing date (KSA 23-2903).

 Never Stop Paying: Do not stop payments without court approval or risk contempt charges.